istio/community/TECH-OVERSIGHT-COMMITTEE.md

 <img width="30px" src="https://avatars1.githubusercontent.com/u/1043139?s=400&v=4"> | [Joshua Blatt](https://github.com/duderino) | Google
 <img width="30px" src="https://avatars3.githubusercontent.com/u/12534779?s=400&v=4">| [Neeraj Poddar](https://github.com/nrjpoddar) | Aspen Mesh

+## Emeritus members

+We would like to acknowledge previous TOC members for their huge contribution to the success of the Istio community:

+* Shriram Rajagopalan
+* Daniel Berg

 ## Getting in touch

 If you'd like to reach out to the committee, please drop a note to [toc@discuss.istio.io](mailto:toc@discuss.istio.io).